-John had just graduated from a conservative religious College in the U.S. that took a strong stand against drinking alcoholic beverages.
+John had just graduated from a conservative religious college in the U.S. that took a strong stand against drinking alcoholic beverages.
 That total abstinence stand was OK with John.
-Because John's father was an alcoholic, he knew firsthand the suffering which alcoholism could bring.
-In his conversations with the Smiths, John was sad to learn about some missionaries who had started drinking wine with the French and who had wound up as alcoholics.
+Because John's father was an alcoholic, he knew firsthand the suffering that alcoholism could bring.
+In his conversations with the Smiths, John was sad to learn about some missionaries who had started drinking wine to be hospitable to the French and who had wound up as alcoholics.

 One day John, along with three other foreign students, received an invitation from his professor.
 Professor Piaget was very graciously opening his home to them for dinner.
-John had heard that it was a real privilege in France for students to be invited to a professor's home.
+John had heard that it was a real privilege for students to be invited to a professor's home in France.

 Dr. and Mrs. Piaget were very cordial.
 John spoke less French than anyone there, but everyone was patient with him.
 After all the students arrived, Professor Piaget offered everyone an aperitif (a type of cocktail).
 Wanting to be a good witness for his Lord, John refused the alcoholic drink.
-John thought the professor seemed ill at ease, because for a moment Dr. Piaget appeared not to know what to do.
-After an uneasy silence, the professor offered John some lemon drink.
+John thought the professor seemed ill at ease because, for a moment, Dr. Piaget appeared not to know what to do.
+After an uneasy silence, the professor offered John a lemon drink.
 As the awkwardness of the moment passed, John breathed a sigh of relief.

 When dinner was served, John partook heartily.
 But when Dr. Piaget began filling the guests' glasses with the customary wine, John politely refused his share.
-This time the professor appeared not only to feel awkward but even somewhat angry at this young foreigner who was refusing his hospitality.
+This time the professor appeared to feel awkward and even somewhat angry at this young foreigner for refusing his hospitality.
 Though the professor offered John a Coke as a substitute drink, the atmosphere had changed.
-Due to the length of French meals and to people's thirst, the host had to go get more wine.
-Again John was the only one to refuse it.
+Due to the length of French meals and people's thirst, the host had to go get more wine.
+Again, John was the only one to refuse it.

 When dinner was finished, everyone sat around the table talking.
 Mrs. Piaget cleared the remains of dessert and coffee off the table.
 It had been a great time for everyone, everyone that is except for John and perhaps his host.

-These questions and more had run through John's mind throughout the meal and particularly now, when everyone else was enjoying the relaxing conversation.
+These questions and more had run through John's mind throughout the meal, particularly now, when everyone else was enjoying the relaxing conversation.

 Eventually, Professor Piaget excused himself.
 After a few minutes, he reappeared carrying a tray.
 On it was a large flask surrounded by a neat circle of glasses.
 The professor began to tell his guests how good Brittany cider was.
 Then, he noted, especially for John's benefit, that the cider contained only a little alcohol.
 The professor set glasses in front of everyone and began to pour.